The USA, UK and Israel are in competition for the ‘most disliked country’ in the world.

 Forget North Korea, Syria, Iran and the host of other countries who regularly condemn Israel at the United Nations (UN).
 The current pariahs are the UK for leaving the European Union (EU), and the USA for moving its embassy to Jerusalem.
 However, these countries have a long way to go to match the state of Israel for ‘chief-pariah’ status.

 The EU wants the UK to stay in its union, not for love of the UK, but it does love its money and the regular financial contribution that helps to keep its Eurocrats in a job and with a pension for life.

 Similarly, the world protests against the USA, but whenever there is a need for disaster relief somewhere in the world the cry goes up: ‘Where are the Americans?’
 Little attention is paid to the rapid disaster-relief response from the little land of Israel.
 ‘Where are the Saudis?’ does not resonate through the deafening silence on this awkward subject.
-The contribution of the muslim world to the sum-total of human
+The contribution of the arab-muslim world to the sum-total of human

 happiness misery is sufficiently well-known that no country asks this question.